 Asthma is the most common chronic disease among children, with many potential risk factors including smoking, obesity, family history, and environmental triggers, and adverse childhood experiences.
-1,2 In Washington state nearly 120,000 children have been diagnosed with asthma, accounting for between 8 to 11 percent of children in middle and high school.
-3 Over one year in Washington state, 28% of youth with asthma lacked routine healthcare visits, and one in five youth with asthma visited an emergency room to manage asthma symptoms.
-4 Poor control of pediatric asthma can lead to chronic absenteeism and affect the academic success of children.
-Frequently, the burden of asthma in the United States falls disproportionately on Black, Hispanic, and American Indian/Alaskan Native people.
-5 Asthma is a long-term disease that cannot be cured but can be effectively managed through guidelines-based treatment and mitigation plans.
+In Washington state nearly 120,000 youth have been diagnosed with asthma.
+Over one year in Washington state, 28% of youth with asthma lacked routine healthcare visits, and one in five visited an emergency room to manage asthma symptoms.
+Poor control of asthma can lead to chronic absenteeism and affect the academic success of children.
+Frequently, the burden of asthma in the United States falls disproportionately on Black, Hispanic, and American Indian/Alaska Native people.